Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 He continues to make the point today, telling me that: “People who get into veganism for health reasons can shift to animal reasons, right?”

-Let’s look at some of the issues:
+Let’s look at some of the issues and questions:

-#1: There is a difference between vegetarians and vegans
+1. The difference between vegetarians and vegans

 Anyone who has made the switch from vegetarian to vegan knows that even if the weekly shopping basket is not quantitively that different, the qualitative difference can be stark and emphatic.
-Even Anderson from Faunalytics discovered this on her transition from vegetarianism to veganism (or ‘vegan-ish’) which she expresses eloquently in this blog.
+Even Anderson from Faunalytics discovered this on her transition from vegetarianism to veganism (or “vegan-ish”) which she expresses eloquently in this blog.

 As Anderson writes: “I rolled along happily for years as a vegetarian, secure in that identity – but definitely avoiding information about the egg and dairy industries.”